nextcomputers/previous/readme.previous.txt

 - Un-emulated hardware may cause problems when attempted to being used.
 - NeXTdimension emulation does not work on hosts with big endian byte order.
+- ROM Monitor, boot log and boot animations won't show on NeXTdimension monitor, if NeXTdimension main memory exceeds 32 MB.
+This is a bug in the NeXT ROM.
 - The MO drive causes slow downs and hangs when both drives are connected, but only one disk is inserted.
 This is no emulation issue but a bug in NeXTstep.
 - DSP sound has timing related issues. playscore under NeXTstep 0.9 sometimes